-The Norfolk and Waveney Local Maternity System consists of three trusts; Norfolk and Norwich University Hospital, Jame's Paget Hospital and Queen Elizabeth Hospital.
-The purpose of the Local Maternity System (LMS) is to bring together to develop and implement a locally owned plan.
-The LMS is overseen by a Board that includes midwives, staff and consultants, NHS England, ICS and Public Health.
+The Norfolk and Waveney Local Maternity System consists of three trusts; Norfolk and Norwich University Hospital, Jame's Paget University Hospital and Queen Elizabeth King's lynn Hospital.
+The purpose of the Local Maternity System (LMS) is to bring together Commissioners, Providers and Service Users to develop and implement a locally owned plan.
+The LMS is overseen by a Board that includes midwives, provider staff and consultants, NHS England, ICS, UEA and Public Health.